2021: Crypto Philanthropy By The Numbers

 Nonprofit organizations of all sizes have come to realize the potential of crypto users as a force for giving.
-Pro-crypto nonprofits have experimented with new fundraising strategies and integrated technical solutions, such as The Giving Block’s widget, that enable them to accept donations in a variety of cryptocurrencies, process transactions securely and compliantly, and provide a seamless user experience for donors.
+Pro-crypto nonprofits have experimented with new fundraising strategies and integrated technical solutions, such as The Giving Block’s Donation Form, that enable them to accept donations in a variety of cryptocurrencies, process transactions securely and compliantly, and provide a seamless user experience for donors.

 The data suggests that these nonprofits are right to focus more of their fundraising efforts on cryptocurrency users.
 A recent survey, for example, suggests that crypto donors are disproportionately generous: nearly half of the surveyed cryptocurrency investors donated $1,000 or more to charity in 2020, compared to just one-third of the general investor population.

 The statistics in our 2021 Annual Report highlight several insights about cryptocurrency donors and the nonprofits that accept their donations.
 In 2021, for example, cryptocurrency users donated more than $69 million to nonprofits via The Giving Block, which represents an increase of more than 1,000% from the prior year.
 Meanwhile, the average value of a cryptocurrency donation was 82x larger than the average online cash donation.